 (l) Trump’s Administration is Alone in its Extreme Denial of Climate Science

-40. Since then Trump's White House has also tried to downplay a major climate change report, which was compiled in 2017 by 13 of its own US federal agencies.
+46. Since then Trump's White House has also tried to downplay a major climate change report, which was compiled in 2017 by 13 of its own US federal agencies.
 This report contradicts assertions from Trump and several senior members of his administration.
+Trump and they are comprehensively science-averse and more generally fact-averse.
 Trump had previously made the ridiculous claim that the concept of global warming was invented by the Chinese in order to make American manufacturing less competitive.
 Running to nearly 500 pages, the 2017 report confirms the view of climate scientists globally that the current period is "now the warmest in the history of modern civilisation"…It is "extremely likely that human activities, especially emissions of greenhouse gases, are the dominant cause" adding that "there is no convincing alternative explanation".
 Trump and his collaborators are in complete denial about all of this.

-.
-They went to the November 2017 meeting of all the other 194 countries who are committed to tackling change.
-This large group from the USA registered their support for the global commitment to tackle climate change - in no uncertain terms.
-They were welcomed by all the other states and parties present and they had quite an impact.
-Trump's administration sent only a small delegation of fossil fuel corporations to promote their own narrow business interests and they had only a trifling effect in the meeting.
+48. Fortunately, there are hundreds of Towns, Cities, States, Universities, Businesses, and other Organisations in the USA who ARE pushing ahead with Climate actions despite Trump.
+They are a growing and already powerful group who are all working together to make sure that their parts of the USA do fulfil their Climate Change commitments under the Paris Agreement.
+They went to the November 2017 meeting of all the other 194 countries who are signed up to the Paris Agreement.
+This large group from the USA registered their support for global action to tackle climate change - in no uncertain terms.
+They were welcomed by all the other states and parties present and they had a very positive impact.
+By comparison, Trump's administration sent only a small delegation of fossil fuel corporations to promote their own narrow business interests and they had only a trifling effect in the meeting.

 (m) Trump Claims Jerusalem as Capital for Israel